DigitalPublishingToolkit/NN09/md/10Rules.md

 racism and ableism in the labor market, which, they argue, makes it very difficult to compare diversity data from Europe with data from the US.
-With their ‘Equality Data Initiative’, the authors have tried to contend these policies, but are regularly met with resistance.
-Privacy, of course, serves as the main counter-argument here.
+With their ‘Equality Data Initiative’, the authors have tried to contend these policies, but they are regularly met with resistance.
+Privacy, of course, serves as the main counter-argument.

-Jane R. Yakowitz Bambauer pointed out that it is society itself that suffers the most from restrictive data management.
-In her paper, ‘Tragedy of the Data Commons’,[^26] she highlights the fact that open data is a major source of social welfare.
+Jane R. Yakowitz Bambauer points out that it is society itself that suffers the most from restrictive data management.
+In her paper ‘Tragedy of the Data Commons’[^26] she highlights the fact that open data is a major source of social welfare.
 With all the restrictive data protection rules limiting this source, she argues that the issue bears similarity to the famous ‘Tragedy of the Commons’: the problem of